BetaLixT/KiaraMillionToolkit/origin-parser/origin-parser/origin-parser/originstories.md

 Honestly the reason I got into Kiara in the first place isn't as profound as most of you here.
 I started with HoloEN and watched all their debuts with a lot of cringe at first.
 Call me superficial but the initial reason I instantly developed a fondness for her is because I always liked fire Pokemon and she reminded me of them.
 The more I watch the more the reasons start to increase, her stream timings are convenient, I always root for the underdog and the tech issues she had in the beginning broke my heart to see her so sad, so I wanted to support her and root for her.
 As more time went by, I've decided "This is the one" and joined this fan discord, only to realize there is a really warm and wholesome community over here where we can be true to ourselves and support her.

-# TUM

-It all begin a year ago when I saw the AI channel, but her content wasn’t really interesting enough for me to watch.
-At that point, it was just on and off about vtubers, until one of my friends in a private server started sending Coco’s Asacoco videos.
-I started to get interested in this, i was like damn, Vtubers speak profanity english, let's fucking go.
-That's where my DD road began, trying to search high and low for vtubers to watch but I am the most content about Hololive so I stuck with them the most.

-After I got into an accident in my delivery job, I felt like everything had come crashing down at me, I was depressed and mad for 7 fucking months with my toxic friends, and that's when the fire nation [HoloEN] attacked.
-I could feel myself falling deeper and deeper after their Debuts.

-Kiara struck me the most with how much I could relate to her.
-I started watching and waiting every day whenever there was a stream, but she German Suplex me right where the first SC reading started, seeing that one person saying about "flow" angered me, but I don't blame them, they are allowed to have their own opinions.
-I cried a lot during that stream, and then after that stream I got to be the second person to call her “Tenchou!”, one of my proudest moments!
-Initially, I joined the main server, but quickly realized it wasn’t my kind of server, until I arrived here.
-I was supposed to be stealing emotes but now I'm here crying while typing this.
-Y’all are such wholesome people, my passions, my funs, it started to come back to me, thank you for all that you all have done for me, I will always remember you as part of my memory.

 # ZEPHYR KITTEN

 So in the past I've been a bit of a negative Nancy.
 It always felt easier to complain and whine than say nice things at times.
 I just have had a hard time wording compliments or positive words because I always have this voice in my head telling me "that doesn't sound genuine, that sounds awkward, don't post that."
 So a lot of the time I would chicken out and not post words of encouragement I really wanted to say, even if I had a burning desire to do so.
 And while it may seem hyperbolic to say "WOW MY ENTIRE LIFE CHANGED IN JUST TWO MONTHS AFTER WATCHING A VIRTUAL GIRL" I really do feel much more impassioned to say what I feel.
 I want to try and be more positive and make people feel good like I always wanted to.
 I want to post things that will warm people's hearts, even if that obnoxious voice in my head says "NO, PEOPLE ARE GOING TO HATE THIS AND YOU'LL ONLY BE EMBARRASSING YOURSELF!"
 I'm sick of being a negative nancy, and I'm going to do everything I can to be a brighter person.